The Aviation Law Review: Romania

-The licensing of air carriers, the right of air carriers to operate in Romania, the air services and the pricing of Romanian air services is regulated under Regulation (EC) No. 1008/2008 on common rules for the operation of air services in the Community (Recast).
+The licensing of air carriers, the right of air carriers to operate in Romania, air services and the pricing of Romanian air services are regulated under Regulation (EC) No. 1008/2008 on common rules for the operation of air services in the Community (Recast).

 In Romania, the procedure for the issuance, suspension and revoking of the operating licence was approved through Government Order No. 808/2011.

-All air services require an operating licence, except (1) those performed by non-power-driven aircraft or ultralight power-driven aircraft, and (2) local flights.
+All air services require an operating licence except those performed by non-power-driven aircraft or ultralight power-driven aircraft, and local flights.

-- certificate of incorporation of the air operator;
+- a certificate of incorporation of the air operator;

 - insurance policies, in accordance with Regulation (EC) No. 785/2004;

-- articles of incorporation of the air operator;
+- the articles of incorporation of the air operator;

 - shareholders' structure and details of the shareholders;

-- description of the previous activity of the company;
+- a description of the previous activity of the company;

-- three-year business plan, which includes an indication of the geographical areas where the air carrier will operate, an indication of the aviation activities to be performed, any potential commercial collaborations and information on the sales system;
+- a three-year business plan that includes an indication of the geographical areas where the air carrier will operate, an indication of the aviation activities to be performed, any potential commercial collaborations and information on the sales system;

 - analyses of the envisioned costs for the activities and of the financing methods; and